goochjs/goochjs.github.io/_posts/2010-08-08-peak-district-limestone-way-matlock-edale.md

 ![Map Peak Forest to Edale](/images/map-peak-forest-edale.png)

-This day was quite a bit shorter than the previous two and took us over Mam Tor and along Great Ridge to Hollins Cross, with its magnificent views before dropping into Edale where we had a celebratory drink in [The Rambler Inn] before driving back to Matlock to collect the other car on the way home.
+This day was quite a bit shorter than the previous two and took us over Mam Tor and along Great Ridge to Hollins Cross, with its magnificent views, before dropping into Edale where we had a celebratory drink in [The Rambler Inn] before driving back to Matlock to collect the other car on the way home.